viamrobotics/docs/docs/ml/upload-model.md

 1. Click **Next steps** to continue.
 1. Select the **Model framework** or the type of model.
    TensorFlow Lite, TensorFlow, PyTorch, and ONNX model frameworks are currently supported.
+   If you choose a TensorFlow Lite or ONNX model framework, you add a `.txt` label file.
+   This should include the label names you provided in training, with one name per line.

+   If you choose a TensorFlow model framework, you should upload it in the [SavedModel format](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md#the-savedmodel-format).
 1. Upload the files required for your model framework.
 1. Click **Upload model**.

 Your model is now updated.

-{{% alert title="TFLite label files" color="tip" %}}
-During Step 4, if you chose a TensorFlow Lite model framework, you add a `.txt` label file.
-This should include the label names you provided in training, with one name per line.
-{{% /alert %}}

 {{% alert title="Note" color="note" %}}